When people start to talk about fundamentals again: how crypto will make revenue great again

 Source: https://x.com/credistick/status/1897688251667714300

 The liquidity cycle in the crypto market is closely related to Bitcoin halving.
-Historically, a market rebound occurs within six months after a Bitcoin halving.
-In 2024, ETF inflows and Michael Saylor (CEO of MicroStrategy) buying Bitcoin became a "demand black hole" for Bitcoin.
+Historically, a market rebound occurs within six months after Bitcoin halving.
+In 2024, ETF inflows and Michael Saylor's (CEO of MicroStrategy) purchases have become a "demand black hole" for Bitcoin.
 Saylor alone spent 22.1 billion dollars on Bitcoin last year.
-However, the surge in Bitcoin's price did not drive up the prices of long-tail small-cap tokens.
+However, the surge in Bitcoin's price has not driven up the prices of long-tail small-cap tokens.

-We are in an era where liquidity for capital allocators is tight, attention is dispersed across thousands of assets, and founders who have built token ecosystems over the years struggle to find meaning in their efforts.
-When the profits from issuing meme coins are higher, who will bother to develop valuable applications?
+We are in an era where liquidity is tight for capital allocators, attention is dispersed across thousands of assets, and founders who have built token ecosystems over the years struggle to find meaning in their efforts.
+When the returns from issuing meme coins are higher, who will bother to develop valuable applications?
 In the previous cycle, L2 tokens gained valuation premiums due to exchange listings and VC endorsements.
 However, as more players enter the market, this premium is being eroded.

-As a result, the valuation of tokens held by L2s declines, limiting their ability to subsidize small products through grants or token revenue.
+As a result, the valuations of tokens held by L2s are declining, limiting their ability to subsidize small products through grants or token revenues.
 Overvaluation forces founders to question an eternal economic proposition—where does revenue come from?

 Transaction Supremacy

 The above image clearly illustrates the typical revenue models in the crypto industry.
 For most products, the ideal state is like Aave and Uniswap.
-Whether benefiting from the "Lindy effect" (the longer something has existed, the greater the likelihood it will continue to exist) or first-mover advantage, these two products have consistently generated revenue over the years.
-Uniswap can even generate revenue through front-end fees, reflecting the solidification of user habits—Uniswap has now become the "Google" of decentralized exchanges.
+Benefiting from the "Lindy effect" (the longer something has existed, the greater the likelihood it will continue to exist), these two products have consistently generated revenue over the years.
+Uniswap can even generate revenue through front-end fees, reflecting the solidification of user habits—now, Uniswap has become the "Google" of decentralized exchanges.

 They are not developing consumer applications but focusing on infrastructure—here, the revenue logic is entirely different.